debarshibasak/go-kubeadmclient/Readme.md

 - cli for creating cluster

 #### Roadmap
-- cli support for baremetal, gke, aks, eks, digitalocean
+- CLI support for baremetal, gke, aks, eks, digitalocean
 - use configuration file for the cli
 - Support Multicloud providers, VM hypervisors